JohanneKnz/knitting_project/README.md

 The following issues were raised during my mid project meeting with my mentor:
 - TBC

 ### W3C Validator
 The W3C validator was used to validate the HTML on all pages of the website.
 It was also used to validate CSS in the style.css file.

+Initial testing:
 - h1 header on index page - W3C suggested to not use the h1 header as it was used in the page already.
-However, as the h1 header is used in the logo only, I disreagarded this, as the h1 header was used only once in the content of the page.
 - iframe instead of css on the tutorials page - W3S suggested to avoid using the ifram code, recomending to use css.
 As the code is sourced from YouTube, and I wanted to be consistent with the source of this content keeping with the origin of the videos, this was disregarded.

 ### Solved Bugs